cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-For those cases where it is unavoidable, make sure to follow these guidelines:
+For those cases where that is unavoidable:

-- Allow the user to turn off or extend the time limit to at least 10 times the default setting.
+- Allow users to turn off or extend the time limit to at least 10 times the default setting.
-- Warn users at least 20 seconds before a time limit expires and allow them to extend it with a simple action (such as “press the space bar”).
+- Warn users at least 20 seconds before a time limit expires and enable a time extension with a simple action, such as pressing the space bar.
 - If a user needs to log in again after a time limit, make sure there is no loss of data.

 </div>